sparsick/ansible-talk/README.md

 # ansible-talk

-You can find here the slides and the sample code of my talk "Ansible for Developer" that I presented on Softwerkskammer Dortmund at 15th July 2015.
+You can find here the slides and the sample code of my talk "Ansible for Developer" that I presented on rheinjug at 18th February 2016.

 ## Running the Code Samples

+The code samples are tested with Ansible 2.0.0 .

 ### Setup Test infrastructure
 I prepare a Vagrantfile for the setup of the test infrastructure.
 The only prerequires are that you have to install VirtualBox and Vagrant on your machine.
 Then follow these steps: